___

 """

-resolver, code_generator = _factory(definition, handlers, formats, use_default, use_formats)
+resolver, code_generator = _factory(definition, handlers, formats, use_default, use_formats, detailed_exceptions)

 global_state = code_generator.global_state